You came to Dad as a hired thug,

 and marvel when you flex your “guns” and chew on broken glass.

-Freeing your imagination and your wonderful art;
+Freeing your imagination and childlike mind;

-for food for your dog and bread for the table.
+food for your dog and bread for the table.

 With a smile ear to ear and a clue in your eyes,